 The membership panel is a list of chartered members only.

-- Contrast probe development, including nanoparticles for whole brain imaging
+- Contrast probe development for brain imaging

 - Creation of imaging database resources; computational approaches and image analysis tools